Ashy5000/polycash/docs/whitepaper/instructions.md

 The PrintStr instruction, represented by the hex instruction code 0x0023, prints the ASCII string stored in the buffer at StrBfr.
 If StrBfr does not exist, a local error is thrown into ResDst.

 PrintStr [StrBfr] [ResDst]

+**5.1.3.6 Blockchain interface instructions**

+**Tx**

+The Tx instruction, represented by the hex instruction code 0x0017, initiates a transaction from `Sndr` to `Rcvr` with an amount of `Amount`.
+If any of the required information is not present, a local error is thrown into ResDst.
+Transactions can only originate from addresses that have signed the smart contract at its creation.

+Tx [Sndr] [Rcvr] [Amount] [ResDst]

+**GetNthBlk**

+The GetNthBlk instruction, represented by the hex instruction code 0x0018, gets the `N`th block from the blockchain, gets the property corresponding to `Prop`, and stores the result in `Out`.

+Properties corresponding to `Prop`:
+0: Hash
+1: Previous hash
+2: Transaction count

+If `N`, `Prop`, or `Out` are not initialized, a local error is thrown into `ResDst`.

+GetNthBlk [N] [Prop] [Out] [ResDst]

+**GetNthTx**

+The GetNthTx instruction, represented by the hex instruction code 0x0019, gets the `BlkN`th block, the `TxN`th transaction in that block, then gets the property corresponding to `Prop` from the transaction, and stores the result in `Out`.

+Properties corresponding to `Prop`:
+0: Sender
+1: Recipient
+2: Amount
+3: Body

+If `BlkN`, `TxN`, `Prop`, or `Out` are not initialized, a local error is thrown into `ResDst`.

+**ChainLen**

+The ChainLen instruction, represented by the hex instruction code 0x001A, gets the length of the blockchain and stores it in `Out`.

+ChainLen [Out]